5aola/Dynamify/README.md

 # Dynamify
-A multiband Dynamics Plugin made for my Bachelor
+A multiband dynamics plugin made for my Bachelor thesis.